ggingell/react-fullscreenable/README.md

 Recent changes:

+* **v2.4.0** - Feature: Component now accepts prop isPseudoFullscreen that will immediately enter into pseudoFullscreen when passed as true.
+This cannot work with native fullscreen since that requires a user-generated event in order for the request to be fulfilled by the browser.
 * **v2.3.1** - Bugfix: Component now disposes of event handlers and inline styles during componentWillUnmount() that would otherwise leak if component was unmounted while in pseudo fullscreen.
 * **v2.3.0** - Component now accepts a callback function as optional prop `onFullscreenChange` that will be called